CDonnerer/xgboost-distribution/README.rst

 We used 10-fold cross-validation, in each training fold 10% of the data were used as a validation set for early stopping (repeated over 5 random seeds.)
-The negative log-likelihood (NLL) and root mean squared error (RMSE) were estimated for each test set, the above are the mean and standard deviation of these metrics.
+The negative log-likelihood (NLL) and root mean squared error (RMSE) were estimated for each test set, the above are the mean and standard deviation of these metrics (across folds and random seeds).

 All hyperparameters were defaults, except for ``max_depth=3`` in ``XGBDistribution`` and ``XGBRegressor``, since this is the default value of ``NGBRegressor``.
 ``XGBDistribution`` and ``NGBRegressor`` estimated normal distributions.

+Please see the `benchmarking script`_ for full details.

 Acknowledgements